bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 Labels on accounts or posts have obvious effects.
 They’ll hide the account or post if the user has set the preference to "hide," and they’ll blur or warn the content according to the label’s settings.
 A label on an account will cause the warnings to show on all of its posts and other content.

 Labels on profiles have much less significant effects.
-The warnings only show on the profile when viewed directly or in a listing (eg "followers").
+The warnings only show on the profile when viewed directly or in a listing (e.g. "followers").
 This means the warnings don’t show on the user’s posts, unlike when the label is on the account.
 Most notably: the "hide" preference has no effect when the label is on a profile.

 If the label blurs media, a label on a profile will blur the avatar and banner wherever they are shown.
 This is the main reason you want to apply a label on a profile – because you’re just trying to blur the avatar, and you don’t want to demote the user’s content otherwise.